 hris has extensive management and technical experience in the development of complex electronic systems, in senior leadership and key contributor roles.
-His technical areas of focus are system architecture, signal processing, and integrated circuits for communication and imaging products.
+His technical areas of focus are system architectures, signal processing, and integrated circuits for computing, communication and imaging products.

-Chris is currently Vice President, Advanced Development, Finisar Corp. where he is defining and developing 100, 200 and 400 Gb/s Ethernet optical interfaces for Cloud Data Centers (DCs), and Carrier Central Offices (COs).
-He architected and led the development of multiple generations of optical transceivers leading to ~$1billion of Finisar and billions of optics industry revenue.
-The 40G and 100G interfaces he defined are used in most optical links in every Cloud DC, large Enterprise DC, and Carrier CO.
+Previously he was Vice President, Systems Engineering, at an ML start-up investigating optical computing.
+Prior, he was Vice President, Advanced Development, Finisar Corp. (acquired by Coherent/II-VI) where he architected and led the development of 40, 50, 100, 200 and 400 Gb/s Ethernet optical transceivers for Cloud Data Centers (DCs), and Carrier Central Offices (COs), leading to over $1 billion of Finisar and billions of optics industry revenue.
+These are used in high speed optical links in every Cloud and large Enterprise DC, and Carrier CO.

-Chris is an IEEE Fellow, elected for "contributions to 10G, 40G, and 100G Optical Ethernet and OTN interfaces."
-He will be one of the three Program Chairs of OFC 2021 and General Chairs of OFC 2023, the largest and the premier global optical communication and networking conference and exhibition.
-His bibliography has over 300 articles, presentations, contributions, lectures and patents in the areas of optics, communications, signal processing, integrated circuits, and ultrasound.
+Chris is an IEEE Fellow, elected in 2017 for "contributions to 10, 40, and 100G Optical Ethernet and OTN interfaces," and an OPTICA Fellow (formerly Optical Society of America), elected in 2021 for "pioneering contributions to architectures, specifications, standardization, and product development of 10, 40, 100, 200 and 400G optical interfaces.”
+He was Technical and General Chair of OFC 2021 and 2023, respectively, the largest and the premier global communication and networking conference and exhibition.
+He has over 300 articles, presentations, lectures and patents in the areas of optics, communications, signal processing, integrated circuits, and ultrasound.

 Chris received B.S. in Aeronautics and Astronautics, and B.S. and M.S. in Electrical Engineering from the Massachusetts Institute of Technology.
 At Hughes Aircraft Company SCG (now Boeing Space,) and then M.I.T.
-Lincoln Laboratory he contributed to multiple communication and imaging satellite programs, including Milstar and Landsat.
-He then developed voiceband datacom algorithms for TI DSP Group, and ASICs for Silicon Systems Inc. (now Maxim.)
+Lincoln Laboratory he contributed to multiple military communication satellites, including Fltsat EHF Package and Milstar.
+He then developed voiceband datacom algorithms for TI DSP Group, and ASICs for Silicon Systems Inc. (now Analog Devices).